DetAtHome/Interceptor/ReadMe.md

 Build Interceptor.jar using ```gradle jar``` task.

-Copy over the dependend libs pi4j-core.jar and jSerialComm-2.6.2.jar next to the Interceptor.jar.
+Copy over the dependend libs:  pi4j-core.jar and jSerialComm-2.6.2.jar next to the Interceptor.jar.

 Now you can start the interceptor: